dimmando/abc-bookshop/README.md

 ## CRUD Functionality

 Customers have full CRUD functionality for the shopping bag (viewing/adding/updating the amount/removing products from bag).
 They may also edit their delivery details if they are registered, logged-in users.
 Logged in customers may also view/add and remove products from their Wishlist and add reviews to books they had previously bought.
-Logged in users can like/unlike articles.
-ABC Bookshop Admin has access to the Admin Dashboard which allows them full CRUD for Books/Articles/Enquiries Management.
+ABC Bookshop Admin has access to the Admin Dashboard which allows them full CRUD for Books/Enquiries Management.

 ## Features Details